-As of August 31, 2015, the Special Projects System invested 13% in AAA rated money market funds, 19% in Interest Bearing Accounts, 12% in AAAm rated State and Local Government Pool, and 56% in Government Sponsored Entities (GSE).
+As of August 31, 2016, the Special Projects System invested 15% in AAA rated money market funds, 18% in Interest Bearing Accounts, 8% in AAAm rated State and Local Government Pool, 4% in U.S. Treasuries and 55% in Government Sponsored Entities (GSE).
 GSE are Aaa rated by Moody's.

-The Special Projects System participates in three local government investment pools operating as SEC 2a-7 like pools: TexPool, TexStar and TexasDAILY.
+The Special Projects System participates in three local government investment pools all of which carry investments at amortized costs; TexPool, TexStar and TexasDAILY.
 The State Comptroller oversees TexPool, with Federated Investors managing the daily operations of the pool under a contract with the State Comptroller.
-JPMorgan Investment Management, Inc. and First Southwest Asset Management, Inc serve as co-administrators for TexStar under an agreement with the TexStar board of directors.
+JPMorgan Investment Management, Inc. and First Southwest Asset Management, Inc serve as co-administrators for TexStar under an agreement with the TexStar Board of Directors.
 PFM Asset Management LLC is the Investment Advisor and Administrator of TexasDAILY.